 \subsection{Background}

 Extending the ideas of classical geometry to quantum spaces is an active area of research, with many different approaches having been proposed over the years.
 The underlying idea is that certain non-commutative algebras should be regarded as consisting of functions on (virtual) \emph{non-commutative spaces}, usually arising from classical spaces by some quantization procedure.
-A rich source of examples is given by the theory of \emph{compact quantum groups} (see for instance \cite{klsc}), which allows to quantize any compact semi-simple Lie group and also large classes of homogeneous spaces, among which we have the \emph{quantum projective spaces}.
+A rich source of examples is given by the theory of \emph{compact quantum groups} (see for instance \cite{klsc}), which allows to quantize any compact semisimple Lie group, as well as large classes of homogeneous spaces, among which we have the \emph{quantum projective spaces}.
 The aim of this paper is to study the \emph{quantum Riemannian geometry} of these quantum homogeneous spaces, continuing the investigation initiated in \cite{paper-projective}.
 The results obtained here generalize those obtained by Majid for the quantum 2-sphere in \cite{majid-sphere} (and later revisited with Beggs in \cite{bm11, bm18, quantum-book}).

-First of all we should elaborate on what we mean by quantum Riemannian geometry, since the framework one uses can depend strongly on the approach considered, as alluded to above.
+First we should specify what we mean by quantum Riemannian geometry, since the framework one uses can depend strongly on the approach considered.
 For instance, a popular approach to non-commutative geometry is the one introduced by Connes \cite{connes}, which studies a quantum space by representing its algebra on a Hilbert space and using a densely-defined operator to extract the geometrical information.
 This leads to the concept of spectral triples, which for the quantum projective spaces have been widely studied, see for instance \cite{dirac-sphere, dirac-plane, dirac-projective}.
 On the other hand, the approach we consider in this paper is more algebraic and a thorough discussion of it can be found in the book \cite{quantum-book}.
 It has the advantage of being a more straightforward adaptation of the classical picture, which lets us easily introduce a quantum analogue of the metric tensor, study the compatibility of a connection with a metric, and define geometrical objects like the Ricci tensor.
-As a very short sample of the literature along these lines, related to quantum groups, we mention \cite{majid-braided, majid-sphere, projective-bundle, kahler, connections-irreducible, paper-projective}.